 In this excerpt, Molinar discusses how he learned the role of Major Devil and the tradition of “Blessing the Devil” from a Portobelo native named Viudo Ceballos who had moved to Nombre de Dios.
 He also describes the way the devil tradition was practiced in Portobelo when he arrived there in 1945.

 In this excerpt, Esquina discusses the changes she has seen in the Congo tradition over the course of her lifetime.
-Specifically, she talks about changes that she has witnessed in ways in which the devil character is played.
+Specifically, she talks about the role that the princess character once played.